Information

 • there are any conditions of the release which affect you or your family

-The Scottish Prison Service must also tell you if they send written comments to the offender's responsible medical officer before they issue a certificate allowing the offender unescorted suspension of detention from hospital for the first time.
+SPS must also tell you if they send written comments to the offender's responsible medical officer before they issue a certificate allowing the offender unescorted suspension of detention from hospital for the first time.

-The Scottish Prison Service will not tell the offender you have registered for the Victim Notification Scheme.
-If you choose to send written comments to the Parole Board for Scotland, the offender is likely to see them.
+But if you choose to send written comments to the Parole Board for Scotland, the offender is likely to see them.

 How to register